hhlace/OMDB/README.md

 To deploy it localy using the CLI, go to the 'back' directory and run the the following command:
 $ npm start

-It should log 'listening on 3000' and after that you navigate it in the following URL:
+It should log 'listening on 3000' and after that you can navigate it in the following URL:

 http://localhost:3000/